maiatoday/maiatoday.github.io/content/post/wrapped2023/index.md

 * Make **sliding in blinds** effect
 * **Get real data** from the Spotify API and expand the animations

-But hey there is always more to learn and explore.
+But hey, there is always more to learn and explore.

+If you want to get a step by step walkthrough of concepts such as these with some theory discussions and a practise repo, check out my droidcon academy coffee break codelab titled [Draw and Animate on Canvas with Jetpack Compose in Android](https://academy.droidcon.com/course/draw-and-animate-on-canvas-with-jetpack-compose-in-android)

 ## References